cordellandrade/cordellandrade.github.io-reading-notes/class-04.md

 ### Objects

-- An object is a series of variables and functions that represent somethinh from the world around the user.
+- An object is a series of variables and functions that represent something from the world around the user.

 - The object is the content in the curly braces.
 Stored in a variable.